Hellowww-02/CraftLife/README.md

 SMTP credentials
 ```

-`.env` is ignored by Git.
+`.env` is excluded by `.gitignore`.

-## 3. Auth configuration
+## 3. Configure Supabase Auth

-In Supabase Dashboard:
+In the Supabase Dashboard:

 1. enable Email/Password Auth;
 2. require email verification;
-3. set a non-localhost Site URL suitable for your release;
+3. configure a non-localhost Site URL for your release;
 4. configure the verification redirect allowlist;
-5. request a fresh verification email after changing redirect settings.
+5. request a new verification email after changing redirect settings.

-CraftLife does not store the Supabase password in SQLite.
-Refresh tokens use the OS credential store through `keyring`.
+CraftLife never stores the Supabase password in SQLite.
+Refresh tokens are stored through the operating system credential store using `keyring`.

-## 4. Link CLI
+## 4. Link the Supabase CLI

 ```powershell
 npx supabase login